git-dibwar/git-dibwar/README.md

 * ✉️  You can contact me at [dibwarjeetb@gmail.com](mailto:dibwarjeetb@gmail.com)
 * 🧠  I'm learning Java & Web Development
 * 🤝  I'm open to learning more about web development
-* ⚡  I'm in my 4th year of Computer Science Engineering, but most of the credit goes to Google xD
+* ⚡  B.Tech graduate in Computer Science Engineering

 ### Skills